sangstar/sangstar.github.io/docs/index.markdown

 **Welcome!**

 This website serves as a personal online portfolio for me where I mostly ramble about physics, math and ML.
+Personal projects are on my Github profile [here.](https://github.com/sangstar)

 # My personal favorites: